travelnxtComponents/t-hotel-search/spec.md

 ## Other Information
 - Set Hithub repository at your end for this project, we will merge them later
-- For development use Google or Vaadin's elements/components while development.
+- You can use Google/Vaadin's elements (like calender element and textboxes etc.)
 - Some elements like auto-suggest can be used of Tavisca's but all the features and properties mentioned above in scope should be added by Waain

+## Performance standard
-- Performance test standard  - If you open the component in web page tester, it should load under 500ms (milli seconds).
+- Any component if opened via web page tester, it should load under 500ms (milli seconds).